ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 client.
 The access token MUST be bound to the RPK of the client by means of the `cnf` claim.

+The response MUST contain an `ace_profile` parameter if the`ace_profile` parameter in the request is empty, and MAY contain this parameter otherwise (see Section 5.8.2 of
-The response MAY contain a `profile` parameter with the value `coap_dtls` to indicate that this profile MUST be used for communication between the client and the resource server.
-The `profile` may be specified out-of-band, in which case it does not have to be sent.
+{{I-D.ietf-ace-oauth-authz}}).
+This parameter is set to `coap_dtls` to indicate that this profile MUST be used for communication between the client and the resource server.
 The response also contains an access token with information for the resource server about the client's public key.
 The authorization server MUST return in its response the parameter `rs_cnf` unless it is certain that the client already knows the public key of the resource server.
 The authorization server MUST ascertain that the RPK specified in `rs_cnf` belongs to the resource server that the client wants to communicate with.
 The authorization server MUST protect the integrity of the access token such that the resource server can detect unauthorized changes.
 If the access token contains confidential data, the authorization server MUST also protect the confidentiality of the access token.

 The client MUST ascertain that the access token response belongs to a certain previously sent access token request, as the request may specify the